JacquesRW/bpho-methods/README.md

 ### Info:
 - each method contains a main.py that can be run to execute the code, and will create a dynamic matplotlib figure, with a slider for U values
-- each of euler and rk4 have a 'py_ref.py' which contains equivalent python code to the c++ code used in their respective DLLs
+- each of euler and rk4 have a 'py_ref.py' which contains roughly equivalent python code to the c++ code used in their respective DLLs
--